Does your Thatch Roof need Maintenance or Repairs?

 Patching Problem Areas in the Roof

-If there is a particular area in your thatched roof that is leaking or creating problems, this can be addressed with maintenance.
-That part of the roof might have been damaged by hail, monkeys or birds, or perhaps there are trees overhanging the roof where moisture builds up.
+If there is a particular area in your thatched roof that is leaking or creating problems, that specific area can be repaired.
+Sections of the roof might have been damaged by hail, monkeys or birds, or trees overhanging the roof where moisture builds up.
 We remove the damaged sections of thatch, put new bundles in where they are needed, check the thatch is properly compacted and then brush the sections to leave a neat finish.

 Installing & Clearing Drainage Valleys

 Valleys are a common problem area in thatched roofs if they’re not installed and maintained properly.
-There should be a valley in the roof in all places where water runs or gathers so that the water can drain off the roof.
-The valley section should be made of a material that won’t rust or rot in the elements and should be cleared of leaves and other debris so that the water can drain properly.
+There should be valleys in the roof in all places where water runs or gathers so that the water can drain off the roof.
+The valley section should be made of a material that won’t rust or rot and should be cleared of leaves and other debris regularly so that the water can drain properly.

-Another problem area can be the cement capping or ridge at the top of the roof.
-Over time the cement capping is likely to crack which can let water in.
-The best way to deal with this is to seal the capping with a waterproofing membrane and sealant.
-Our thatching team install these precautions when they thatch a new roof to help prevent problems with the capping from the start.
+Another problem area can be the cement capping or ridge at the top of the roof because over time the cement is likely to crack which can let water in.
+The best way to deal with this is to seal the capping with a waterproofing membrane or rubberized paint.
+When we fit the cement ridge we automatically paint it, but the paint will need to be applied again at some stage.

 Flashing is installed where a roof meets a chimney or parapet wall.
-These areas often cause problems in thatched roofs if they are not installed properly.
-In some cases the existing flashing can be sealed with waterproofing to stop leaking, in other cases the existing flashing will need to be removed and a new system installed.
+These areas often cause problems in thatched roofs because they are not installed properly.
+In some cases the existing flashing can be sealed with waterproofing to stop it leaking, in other cases the existing flashing needs to be removed and a new one installed.